mozilla/fxa/packages/fxa-event-broker/README.md

 [SET][set]s with the following formats.
 See the [SET RFC][set] for definitions and other examples.

+## Retries

+If RP's system does not send a 200 response after a webhook event is sent, the webhook will retry for 7 days.

 ### Password Change

 Sent when a user has reset or changed their password.
 Services receiving this event